 The question presented is whether Bennett was an “occupant” of the Fusion—as that term is defined by State Farm’s policy—at the time she was on the vehicle’s hood.
 If she was, then she is entitled to coverage for the injuries she sustained there; if not, then not. . . .

 The argument that State Farm calls “ridiculous,” State Farm Br. at 4, is that Bennett was an occupant of the Fusion per the policy’s terms.
 Under Ohio law, courts construe insurance agreements “in accordance with the same rules as other written contracts.”
 Hybud Equip.
 Corp. v.
 Sphere Drake Ins.
 Co., 597 N.E.2d 1096, 1102 (Ohio 1992).
 Here, as a matter of ordinary English usage, one might be skeptical that Bennett was an “occupant” of the Fusion during the time she was on its hood.
-Occupants are normally inside vehicles, not on them.
-But the parties to a contract can define its terms as they
+Occupants are

 My wife, son, and I were discussing “catalogue” vs. “catalog” yesterday, so naturally I turned to Google Ngrams to see actual usage in American English books over time.
 Here’s what I saw, again focusing only on American English books published from 1952 to 2008 (2008 being the latest year that Google Ngrams offers); I was quite surprised by how catalogue and catalog are roughly evenly coexisting.